PavanRangani/docs/docs/prd/legal-entities/partnership.md

 #### Partners

+## Add Partnership

+- Default type `LLC` is selected.
+User can change if needed.

-## Create
+## Create owner

-- Multiple Owners can be adde
+- Multiple Owners can be added
 - System auto creates entry in history
 - `Effective date` will be blank for this auto create entry.